Saturday, October 21, 2023

 In addition to some floating churches there's also a medical center as well as a primary and a secondary school.
 Even though I saw a garbage boat, I was told that there is nothing like a yellow Bluebird "school boat" that picks up pupils from their respective islands; it's the parents' responsibility to get their offspring to school.

 Despite all the airline woes on both the outbound as well as the inbound, this was a beyond-expectations 15-day trip for me, with more new experiences than I could have hoped for.
 Peru has so much to offer, and I think I will try to come back in the next few years to travel to Peru's northern areas.
 My choice to use PeruHop was spot-on, and after having talked to dozens of fellow travelers I am glad that I didn't try to spend four months trying to see "all" of South America.
-More than once I heard about travel fatigue, and I had to think of my own trips that lasted for much more than a week or two and how exhausting and finally routine they were.
+More than once did I hear my fellow travelers about travel fatigue, and I had to think of my own trips that lasted for much more than a week or two and how exhausting and finally routine finally they finally became.
 Time to get settled back in at home and get ready for the next trip ...

 Jürgen